puppetlabs-toy-chest/mcollective-zeromq-connector/README.md

 server is the one indicated by `plugin.zeromq.broker.public_key`.

-The implementation of the broker does not allow for persistent queues, and so adavnced uses of MCollective's asyncronous reply handling pattern such as those explained [here][async_handling] are not currently supported.
+The implementation of the broker does not allow for persistent queues, and so advanced uses of MCollective's asyncronous reply handling pattern such as those explained [here][async_handling] are not currently supported.

 [async_handling]: http://www.devco.net/archives/2012/08/19/mcollective-async-result-handling.php